ilhamyulianto/freshwater/README.md

 The relationships between tank capacity, cargo load, ship draft limits, and water costs are non-linear, making it difficult to optimize using traditional methods.
 PSO effectively handles these complex, non-linear interactions, producing accurate and fast optimization results compared to brute-force search methods.

 PSO plays a crucial role in determining the most optimal freshwater refill locations based on the lowest costs and operational constraints.
-By applying PSO, ships can reduce freshwater refilling costs, avoid inefficient full tank refills at the start of the journey, and maintain optimal load balancing throughout the voyage.
+By applying PSO, ships can reduce freshwater refilling costs, avoid inefficient full tank refills at the start of the journey.

+## Research Flows: